aasmal97/deploy-static-app-to-aws/README.md

 - Your build script outputs a folder named `build` where the react app's files are compiled to.
 - Note: All files in your `build` folder will be uploaded to your s3 bucket.

+Note: This deploys a client-side rendered app to aws.
+To deploy a Server side rendered app to AWS Amplify, you must use another workflow.